VladaAlek/vladimir-aleksic-pp3/README.md

 #### Game Stages
 - Our project comprises five distinct games.
 Keep the user informed with a notification indicating the current game out of the five, such as "Game 3 of 5."

+## Software and learning materials used

+-[Markdown - editor](https://markdown-editor.github.io/ "Markdown - editor") used for the creation of the Readme.md file

+- [Python Checker](https://www.pythonchecker.com/ "Python Checker") used to style the code according to the [PEP 8](http:/https://peps.python.org/pep-0008// "PEP 8") standards

+- PowerPoint

+-

+## Product Testing
+## Debuging
+## Deployment